playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 # Additional Configuration {#additional-configuration}

-Not quite customization and not quite a "missing feature," there are some things you can do to configure your install to make life better as a developer.
+They may not really count as a customization or making up for a "missing feature,"  but there are a few more things you can do to configure your Windows 10 installation to make life as a developer just a little bit better.

 ## Long Path Support

-Developers with many sub-paths (or those that use package managers like `npm`) can tell you how long their deepest path can get.
-This can cause problems with Windows, as a limitation exists by default for machines that limits users to paths with 260 characters or less.
+Developers with many sub-paths (or those that use package managers like `npm`) can tell you just how long their deepest file paths can get.
+This can cause problems with Windows, because there is a default limit of 260 characters for file paths.
 This can cause havoc and errors when doing automated tasks that exceed this limit.
 To fix this, you can either use a Registry Editor or modify an existing Group Policy (depending on which edition of Windows you have).
 The instructions are a bit complex for users not familiar with registry editing, [but HowToGeek provides a great resource](https://www.howtogeek.com/266621/how-to-make-windows-10-accept-file-paths-over-260-characters/) for making this process relatively trivial.

 ## Make a Directory Case Sensitive